 7. Extra Help

 The next difference is about where you can find extra study material for your exam.
 Your independent studies have a great impact on your exams.
 But to study independently it is important to have related material.
-You will find a lot of study material for both the GCSE or A-level online.
+You will find a lot of study material for both the GCSE and A-level online.
 Along with it, you will get a lot of textbooks that you will get to study.
 Though you can find A-level study material more easily as that are the exams that require a lot of independent studies.
+However, you must remember that you will have to study it for further education.

 8. Time taken

 Generally, GCSEs are the subjects that you will be studying for 5 years through your schools.
-Whereas, A-levels are generally taken for 2 years.
+Whereas, A-levels are generally taken for 2 years and you will have to study 3 different A-levels.
 This means that to complete your GCSEs you will need to spend extra time than you will be spending completing your A-levels.
+You can also retake this qualification at any age you want to.

 Conclusion